hugcamrom/WSAA-coursework/README.md

-### Requirements
+⚙️ Requirements

 Python 3.x

 Jupyter Notebook

-requests library
+requests library (for API interaction)

-Git access/token for GitHub automation (Assignment 04)
+Git installed locally (for assignment04)

+GitHub authentication (token setup for pushing)

 ***

-### How to Run
+🚀 How to Run the Notebooks
 Each notebook is self-contained.
-To run one:
+To run a notebook:

-1.-Open the notebook using Jupyter.
+Open the notebook using Jupyter or VS Code.

-2.- Run all cells from top to bottom.
+Run all cells from top to bottom.

-3.-Make sure you are connected to the internet for API calls.
+Ensure you are connected to the internet for API calls.

-4.-For GitHub interaction, ensure proper authentication is set up.
+For assignment04, ensure GitHub authentication is set up to allow push access.

+***

+📚 Assignment Summaries
+Assignment 02 - Card Draw

+Shuffles a deck of cards using Deck of Cards API.

+Draws 5 cards and checks for pairs, triples, straights, or same suits.

+Assignment 03 - CSO Data Retrieval

+Retrieves the "Exchequer Account (Historical Series)" dataset from the Central Statistics Office (CSO).

+Saves the dataset in JSON format without reformatting.

+Assignment 04 - GitHub File Update

+Edits a file by replacing all instances of "Andrew" with "Hugo."

+Commits and pushes the changes back to GitHub automatically.

+***

+📖 References

+Deck of Cards API — Used in Assignment 02.

+Central Statistics Office (CSO) Ireland — Data source for Assignment 03.

+Git Documentation — Used for automation in Assignment 04.

+GitHub Personal Access Tokens — For GitHub authentication.

+***

+👤 Author
+Hugo Camach Romero.